Nikolay-Ch/HassSensorService/README.md

 AprilBeacon BLE devices HomeAssistant .net core integration service

 AprilBeacon Bluetooth Low Enegry devices integration service.
-Works with OpenMQTTGateway that get advertising data from devices and publish it to MQTT-server So, my service listen target MQTT-topic, read raw-messages from devices then parse it and then resend message into MQTT-topic At the start, service send configuration message, to create devices in the HomeAssistant
+Works with OpenMQTTGateway that get advertising data from devices and publish it to MQTT-server.
+So, my service listen target MQTT-topic, read raw-messages from devices then parse it and then resend message into MQTT-topic.
+At the start, service send configuration message, to create devices in the HomeAssistant

 Support hardware: